WeblateOrg/weblate/docs/admin/install.rst

 .. hint::

-    Some Weblate will perform better with :ref:`postgresql`.
+    Some Weblate features will perform better with :ref:`postgresql`.
 This includes searching and translation memory, which both utilize full-text features in the database and PostgreSQL implementation is superior.

     Because of this it is recommended to use :ref:`postgresql` for new installations.